• Home

 Quantum Gate Computer

-IBM Q System One includes the company’s own series of universal gate-model computers whose quantum processors are based on supra-conducting qubits.
+IBM Q System Two includes the company’s own series of universal gate-model computers whose quantum processors are based on supra-conducting qubits.
 Algorithms are executed using the open-source Qiskit SDK.
-The QAR-Lab has already executed some prototypical variational algorithms on the freely available IBM simulator with 32 qubits.
-Starting in June 2021, LMU Munich has signed a contract to use the first IBM quantum computer available in Europe in Ehningen.
+The QAR-Lab has already realized extensive benchmarks of a plethora of quantum algorithms experimentally on these QPUs.

 Furthermore, the QAR-Lab is in talks to use the following additional hardware platforms